Iran election: How will it shape Tehran's relations with the West? | DW | 17.06.2021

 So far, the Iranians have only held indirect negotiations with US diplomats, via EU representatives.

-Many observers, however, believe that Zarif will conclude the talks before the next Iranian president takes office in August.
-Iranian media reports also suggest that Zarif has been tasked with lobbying on the sidelines of the talks in Vienna to have Raisi's name removed from the EU's and the US' sanctions lists.
+Many observers, however, believe Zarif will conclude the talks before the next Iranian president takes office in August.
+Iranian media reports also suggest that Zarif has been tasked with lobbying on the sidelines of the talks in Vienna to have Raisi's name removed from the EU and US sanctions lists.

-A commitment to the nuclear agreement alone would not be enough for the global community, said Bijan Djir-Sarai, a member of the Foreign Affairs Committee of Germany's parliament.
+A commitment to the nuclear agreement alone would not be enough for the global community, said Bijan Djir-Sarai, a German lawmaker and member of the parliament's Foreign Affairs Committee in Berlin.

-"The Iran nuclear deal only makes sense if additional agreements on, for example, Iran's role in the region and Iran's missile program are also adopted," he added.
+"The Iran nuclear deal only makes sense if additional agreements on, for example, Iran's role in the region and Iran's missile program are also adopted," he said.

 This article was translated from German.